Write Their Own Songs

 Robert Meganck, Lesson from Life and Rock & Roll: A Swan Song

-Bob Dylan’s first album only contained two original songs the remainder were covers of traditional songs.
-The Beatles have covered songs by Chuck Berry, Carol King and Gerry Goffin among others.
+Bob Dylan’s first album only contained two original songs – the remainder were covers of traditional songs.
+The Beatles have covered songs by Chuck Berry, Carol King and Gerry Goffin among others and before they changed music, their songs were very much in the vein of that which was already prevalent.
 Before they were The Grateful Dead, they were Mother McCree’s Uptown Jug Champions.
-If you look into the history of your favorite musicians, I’m sure you’ll find that they learned their craft by imitating previously recorded songs.
-Pablo Picasso’s early work was very representational, and Jackson Pollock’s early painting were influenced by Thomas Hart Benton.
+If you investigate the history of your favorite artist, I’m sure you’ll find that they learned their craft by imitating earlier works.
+Pablo Picasso’s early work was very representational, and Jackson Pollock’s early paintings were influenced by Thomas Hart Benton.
 These are among the most influential practitioners of their art.
-If the Beatles early songs contained lyrics like, “Yellow matter custard, dripping from a dead dog's eye / Crabalocker fishwife, pornographic priestess / Boy, you been a naughty girl you let your knickers down” instead of “I wanna hold your hand, yeh, yeh, yeh / I wanna hold your hand, yeh, yeh, yeh / I wanna hold your hand, yeh, yeh, yeh” would they have been able to into the music marketplace the way they did.
-The point I’m trying to make is that great artist start off imitating the work of others, then move on to interpreting the work of others, then those interpretations become their list of influences, before they become the artist that are imitated by others -- and the cycle continues.
+If the Beatles early songs contained lyrics like, “Yellow matter custard, dripping from a dead dog's eye / Crabalocker fishwife, pornographic priestess / Boy, you been a naughty girl you let your knickers down” instead of “I wanna hold your hand, yeh, yeh, yeh / I wanna hold your hand, yeh, yeh, yeh / I wanna hold your hand, yeh, yeh, yeh” would they have been able to break into the music marketplace the way they did.
+While all artists start off either imitating or being strongly influenced by the work of others, the best reinterpret those influences, and the great's become the influencers.